Date of Degree

 Copyright 2008 Jan Leiann Losby

 Losby, Jan Leiann.
-"Saving strategies: decisions and sacrifices low-income parents make to secure a better future for their families." dissertation, University of Iowa, 2008.
+"Saving strategies: decisions and sacrifices low-income parents make to secure a better future for their families."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.